Exawind/nalu-wind/docs/source/theory/supportedEquationSet.rst

 relying simply on a modified turbulent viscosity coefficient that takes into account the ability to resolve some turbulent content.
-Due to deficiencies in this approach as discussed in Haering et al. :cite:`HaeringAIAA`, an alternative approach where the modeled term is split into two contributions, one representing the impact on the mean flow and one the impact on the resolved fluctuations, from the unresolved content, is used in the Time-Averaged Model Split (TAMS) formulation.
+Due to deficiencies in this approach as discussed in Haering et al. :cite:`Haering-etal:2020`, an alternative approach where the modeled term is split into two contributions, one representing the impact on the mean flow and one the impact on the resolved fluctuations, from the unresolved content, is used in the Active Model Split (AMS) formulation.

 Starting by substitution of a triple decomposition of the flow